gitpod-io/website/src/routes/docs/beta/gitlab-integration.md

 ## Registering A Self-Hosted GitLab Installation

 The SaaS service `GitLab.com` is already pre-configured in Gitpod.
-But if you are using a self-hosted GitLab installation, you have to register it to Gitpod before it can be used.
-Note that the registration has to be done by one Gitpod user only, and that the GitLab account of this user is automatically connected.
+But if you are using a self-hosted GitLab installation, you have to register it in Gitpod before it can be used.

+> Note that the registration has to be done by one Gitpod user only, and that the GitLab account of this user is automatically connected.
 All other users of the same GitLab installation should just [link to their GitLab accounts](#connecting-your-self-hosted-gitlab-account).

 Here is how to register your self-hosted GitLab installation: